nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 4. **Only one note may be added at a time**.
 E.g. `addnote 1 n/High profile client`.
 If `addnote 1 n/Supplier 1 n/Supplier 2`
    is input, only the far right note will be added.
 If one wishes to add notes quicker, he/she may simply use the up-arrow feature to quickly re-enter the command as it requires fewer keystrokes than typing an additional `n/`.
+5. **Maximum number of items**, the maximum number of items (contacts, notes, tags, etc.) in this application is 2147483647.
+If you enter a number larger than this, the program may behave unexpectedly.
+However, it is unlikely that you will ever have so many contacts or tags of one contact.
+6. **Singapore phone numbers only**, this application only supports Singapore phone numbers.
+7. **Contact name is a unique identifier**, this application uses the name of a contact as the unique identifier.
+This means that it cannot accept two of the same names in the application.
+Instead, consider adding the surname, use full names or, if really needed, adding numbers at the back of the name to distinguish different people.
+8. **Contact names are alphanumeric**, this application only allows users to enter alphanumeric names.
+This means that names that include "s/o" or "d/o" are not allowed.
+Alternatively, consider using "so", "do" or "son of" as a replacement.

 ---